WrightonLabCSU/CAMPER/README.md

+Aim: To explain the landscape of the lab documentation, why the setup exists, what each part is for and how to work with its disparate components.

+At the time of writing, the lab's documentation is split across 5 platforms, each organized to serve a goal and each ideally interlinked.
+The domains are:
+Air table: Used to point to more docs and provide basic docs.
+Specifically the server air table which lists locations on the server of software, conda environments, maintenance tools and many other things.
+Github: Tool documentation.
+Where we store detailed information that is related to specific lab tools and software projects.
+Note that projects the lab intends to make public probably have a ReadTheDocs page where most documentation should reside.
+ReadTheDocs: Professional Tool Documentation.
+This third party tool is free for our public repositories, and is much more powerful than the GitHub Markdown used on GitHub itself.
+For large public projects it is the way to go, but it can be a bit cumbersome to a layman to administer.
+The server itself: Day to day notes.
+Scripts should document themselves and projects should contain notes.
+Even if the notes are minimal in the case of one-off tasks.
+Dropbox: Catch all.
+Where we store documentation that is not connected to any project and not intended to move outside the lab.
+These documents mostly live in this folder specifically.
+These all ideally work together.
+The air table links to the documentation for tools on Dropbox and GitHub.
+GitHub provides basic Documentation mostly for technical users, read the docs is a more professional form of the same, and Dropbox files in the gaps.
+# more information
+If you are a regular user, then you have permission to stop reading this document here, but I hope you will continue a bit more.
+Good documentation needs to be input from all parts of the team, especially the less experienced among us.
+If you don’t see something, right something!
+## Working with AirTable
+AirTable is more or less Excel online and with significantly better linking and lovely pre-formatted fields.
+The air table can get very sprawling, but all the user needs to worry about is the environments, and scripts tabs.
+The program's tabs is largely a relic, and will probably never be added to.(Delete this once this is tab is gone)
+For each script added to the scripts table, all fields should have some input but the most important is a link to the documentation, and a few simple examples.
+We have learned that scripts should go into the air table when they are completely done and not before.
+And the documentation should be available on another platform.
+We expect the target audience of lab tools to be technical users but we want the software on zenith to be highly available.
+Software should be installed in dedicated conda environments, and tested as more than one user using “sudo su name” (this often affects the availability of local software).
+Once Conda environments are created, they can be re-used multiple times.
+Conda's environments should be added to the Conda Environments sheet and marked with the appropriate label (In Use and Relevant)

+I would rather you use the command line argument in the same release.
 # BETA RELEASE

 The CAMPER software and data is currently in a testing state and needs more validations before it should be used for any publication or production task.
 This RELEASE is for early adopters to get a taste of what CAMPER can do and how it can be incorporated into a workflow.
 An official release will be available soon.